Connect with others who understand.

 Physical therapy exercises can get tedious, especially if you’re doing them long term.
 Make the process more fun by watching a program you like while you do them, or by rewarding yourself for any week in which you do the entire regimen as outlined by your therapist.
 Once you see how the exercises help your joints recover and/or prevent future bleeds, you may be even more motivated to continue them.

-7. Stick To Your Prophylactic Treatment
+7. Stick to Your Prophylactic Treatment

 You and your doctor have likely talked about what you need to do to prevent as many bleeds as possible.
 This can involve: